odpi/egeria-docs/site/docs/practices/common-data-definitions/semantic-to-implementation.md

     Sometimes there are multiple connectors to access a specific type of asset, each offering a different interface for  the application to use.

-    Instances of connectors are created using the *Connector Broker*.
-The connector broker creates the connector instance using the information stored in a *Connection*.
-These can be created by the application or retrieved from the metadata repositories.
+    Instances of connectors are created using the *[Connector Broker](/concepts/connector-broker)*.
+The connector broker creates the connector instance using the information stored in a *[Connection](/concepts/connection)*.
+These can be created by the application or retrieved from the open metadata stores.

-    A connection is stored in the metadata repository and linked to the appropriate asset for the digital resource.
+    A connection is stored in the open metadata stores and linked to the appropriate asset for the digital resource.

     ![Figure 12](/practices/common-data-definitions/semantic-to-implementation-connectors.svg)
     > Figure 12: Connection information needed to access the data held by an asset

     !!! education "Further information"
-        * See [Connections](/concepts/connection) to understand how connectors are configured.
         * See the [connector catalog](/connectors) to understand how connectors are used in Egeria.
         * See [Model 0201](/types/2/0201/Connectors-and-Connections) in the *Open Metadata Types* to understand how connections are represented.